Skip to content

 def __hash__(self) -> int:

-"""Calculate the hash based on the interface name and description, so that uniqueness can be determined."""
+"""Calculate the hash based on the interface name, so that uniqueness can be determined."""

 return hash(self.interface_name)